Perception, Understanding and Reasoning, A Multimodal Benchmark for Video Fake News Detection: Rationale Validation

 \subsubsection{Relevant shooting angles}

-\textbf{Finding} In terms of shooting angles, fake news tends to exhibit fewer camera shot transitions, whereas real news shows the opposite pattern.\\ \textbf{Analysis} To provide a comprehensive and objective depiction of news events, creators often employ multiple shooting angles within their videos.
-This approach not only enables audiences to gain a thorough understanding of the event’s occurrence and progression but also enhances the credibility and persuasiveness of news reports \cite{doi:10.1177/19312431231157104}.
-We attribute the discrepancy to the reasons, 1) fake news producers typically have no enough shooting materials about the events.
-2) less shooting footage prevent audience from understanding the fact.
-3) producers of fake news lack the professional skills required for camera shot transitions in the process of news video production.
+\textbf{Rationale-1} The video captures the event from multiple perspectives, enabling viewers to comprehend the complete context and thereby enhancing perceived veracity.\\ \textbf{Rationale-2} The video contains only a single static image of the event scene, preventing cross-verification of news content and reducing perceived authenticity.\\ \textbf{Analysis} We leverage annotated data from the benchmark to analyze the distribution of camera shots between fake and real news videos.
+As shown in Figure \ref{final_key_shots_distribution}, fake news exhibits a higher proportion of videos with 0-1 shots, whereas real news dominates in videos with more than one shot.
+These patterns align with MLLM-generated rationales.
+To provide comprehensive and objective coverage of news events, professional creators employ multiple shooting angles within their videos.
+This approach enables audiences to gain a thorough understanding of event progression while enhancing the credibility and persuasiveness of news reports \cite{doi:10.1177/19312431231157104}.
+We attribute the observed disparities to three primary factors.
+First, fake news producers typically lack sufficient shooting materials about the reported events, limiting their ability to present multiple perspectives.
+Second, reduced shot diversity prevents audiences from fully comprehending the facts, which paradoxically serves the obfuscation goals of disinformation creators.
+Third, fake news producers often lack the professional videography skills required for seamless camera shot transitions in news production.